Thiruvilaiyadal Puranam: 18. Varuna sends the sea to try Shiva's power; the latter called four clouds to absorb the sea

-While Abishega-Pandyan was performing puja, in the Chittra month, the camphor incense employed spread a great perfume.
+While Abisheka-Pandyan was performing puja, in the Chittra month, the camphor incense employed spread a great perfume.
 The god Indra was also desirous of performing homage; but was prevented by the Pandyan's previous service.
 On returning Indra was met by Varuna; he enquired the reason of his looking sorrowful: and on being informed of the vexatious disappointment, the god of the sea again asked, "Is then this lingam so great a god?"
 To which question Indra replied, "That as it had removed his former sin, and taken the curse from his white elephant, it is a great god" Varuna asked, "Can it cure the pain in my bowels?"
 The other answered "To do that would be an easy thing."
 Varuna feeling doubtful sent a large accumulation of seas to try the Shiva's power, which greatly alarmed the people of the kingdom.
 But the god commanded some clouds to descend from his head, which absorbed the seas; and the people now discerning that this was a sacred amusement of the god, rendered him praises.